 This is the main reason why cavities need to be filled quickly, so they don’t develop to this point.
 But that’s another issue altogether.

 The first step is to thoroughly numb the area so there should be very little pain during the procedure.
 Then, the dentist drills out the center of the tooth to get access to the pulp and inside the roots.
 Once the tooth is drilled, a fine tool is used to clean out the infected tissue down at the base of the tooth’s roots and surrounding abscess.

 After all the infected material is removed, you now have an “empty” tooth.
 The channels that were drilled are filled with a permanent compound to protect the interior of the tooth from further damage or infection.
 Depending on the location of the tooth, a crown may be placed to give the top of the tooth a more natural look.

 Depending on the location of the tooth and the extent of the infection, the entire procedure can take several appointments and is done in a series of steps.
 You’ll have to discuss this with your dentist to get a more precise course of action.

 This may seem like a lot of effort to save a tooth.
-In some cases, you may simply have the tooth pulled instead of having the root canal done.
-A tooth that is not very visible in the back can be pulled without much concern but it can be undesirable to have a gap in your teeth in the front.
+In some cases, you may simply have the tooth pulled instead of having the root canal done according to this professional Invisalign dentist in West Point VA.
+A tooth that is not very visible in the back can be pulled without much concern, but it can be undesirable to have a gap in your teeth in the front.
 In that situation, you can get a false tooth or bridge made to fill in the hole.

 Another downside to having the tooth pulled is that the procedure may seem simpler, but it is actually more painful and leaves you at risk for future infection from the gap in your gums (at least until it heals over).